Shanudrie Priyasad

 Baminnahennadige Shanudrie Priyasad (ශනුද්රි ප්රියසාද්; born 8 September 1997) is a Sri Lankan actress, dancer, and singer, who appears in Sri Lankan films and television shows.
 She began her acting career as a child artist.

 Career

 Her first movie role was in Onna Babo, which was directed by her father, and later she appeared in Rosa Kale, Suwanda Denuna Jeewithe, Angara Dangara and Lantin Singho.
 She is renowned for her role as Samalka in Deveni Inima teledrama.
 She has also featured in a Mal Sihinaye music video.
 She went on to win a Special Jury Award in the Raigam Tele Awards 2009.
 In 2021, she was cast for Raffealla Fernando Celebrity Calendar along with many other Sri Lankan celebrities.
+She won Derana Star City Twenty-20 reality show in 2018 with her sister Dinakshie Priyasad.

+Personal life

+Shanudrie married singer Dinesh Gamage on 6 May 2026, after 6 years of dating him.